noraracht/kf2d/README.md

 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
 Optional parameter is **-k** which is a k-mer length, set to 7 by default.
 Obviously k-mer length for backbone and query sequences should be the same.
 This command requires [Jellyfish](https://github.com/gmarcais/Jellyfish) to be installed as a dependancy.
 Optional parameter is **-p** corresponds to number of processors that Jellyfish can utilize to preprocess input sequences.
-**-classifier_model** corresponds to directory where classifier model is stored and **--distance_model** is a location of distance models.
-If used in combination with `build_library` function all model files should be preserved in the same user specified output directory.
+**-classifier_model** corresponds to directory where classifier model is stored and **-distance_model** is a location of distance models.
+If used in combination with `build_library` all model files should be preserved in the same output directory precified in `build_library` command.
 ###### Output:
 All output files from this command are stored in **$OUTPUT_DIR**.